-The MSU Counseling Center does not currently provide for a Case Manager position.
+The MSU Counseling Center does not currently provide a Case Manager position.
 Any Case Management services is provided directly through the Counseling staff.
+However, the Director is currently working on the development of this role within the Center in order to support clinical staff, and front office staff, in meeting student needs on campus and in the community.